guerrinoservices/influencer-opportunity-finder/PRIVACY_POLICY.md

 ## 5. Your Data Rights

 ### 5.1 Access Rights

+You may contact us with questions regarding your account or subscription data.
+Because Extension data is stored locally on your device, we generally do not retain personal data to provide upon request, except where required for billing or legal compliance.

 You have the right to:
 - **View Your Data:** All data is stored locally and can be viewed in Chrome's extension storage